-Baja is a boondocking heaven.
+Baja Mexico is a boondocking heaven.
 With thousands of miles of largely unpopulated beaches, Baja offers a myriad of boondocking options for all types of vehicles.
-If you’re unfamiliar with the term, “boondocking” is slang for camping off the grid, for free, often in a remote location.
+If you’re unfamiliar with the term, “boondocking” is slang for camping off the grid (without water, electric, or sewage hookups), often in a remote location.

 Baja is a sunny paradise, which makes solar power an excellent option for powering your electronics.
 For our Toyota Dolphin we use a 100 watt suitcase style solar panel that can be folded and stored easily when not in use.
 This panel is more than enough to power our phones, camera, and lights.